BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ### 3.3.
 Initial Decisions for the Architecture <a id='sec33'></a>

-I will review the following major aspects of the software architecture analyses to make some decisions:
+I will review the following major aspects of the software architecture to make some decisions:
 - Deployment model
 - User model
 - Data & Persistency